chaositys/python-endeavour/README.md

 # python-endeavour
 This is all of my python projects in one.

-Just download the file then run it.
+Press code then press download zip once this has installed extract the file and run it.
+Enjoy:)